 CHAPTER III How to Run Amazon Sponsored Advertising

-Building an Amazon PPC strategy is hard.
+You’ve learned the basics, now how do you execute a strategy?
 When it comes to Amazon Advertising, it’s a running joke that most questions are answered with, “It depends.”
 Not to worry, you can still set some basic goals with our guide.